ZiggyCreatures/FusionCache/docs/StepByStep.md

 - `DefaultEntryOptions.DistributedCacheSoftTimeout` and `DefaultEntryOptions.DistributedCacheHardTimeout` are like the ones for the factory, but for distributed cache operations

-- `DefaultEntryOptions.AllowBackgroundDistributedCacheOperations` set to `true` will not wait for most distributed cache operations to complete, since they typically have no effect locally (but be aware of some edge side effects, like values in the distributed cache not being immediately updated after a method call)
+- `DefaultEntryOptions.AllowBackgroundDistributedCacheOperations` set to `true` will not wait for most distributed cache operations to complete, since they typically have no effect locally (but be aware of some edge side effects, like values in the distributed cache not being immediately updated after a method call returns)

 - `DistributedCacheCircuitBreakerDuration` to temporarily disable the distributed cache in case of hard errors so that, if the distributed cache is having issues, it will have less requests to handle and maybe it will be able to get back on its feet